Lake Mungo: Archaeological findings

-Archaeology: Lake Mungo fossils
+Lake Mungo Remains

-The most important findings at Lake Mungo have been Mungo Man and Mungo Woman.
+The most publicized findings at Lake Mungo have been Mungo Man and Mungo Woman.
 Mungo Woman, a partially cremated body, was discovered in 1969 by Jim Bowler from the Australian National University (ANU).
 Mungo Woman was only partially cremated before the remainder of her bones were crushed.
 The time that was taken into her burial is demonstration of an advanced ritualistic process.
-She was initially estimated to be 25,000 years old, although a more recent multi-university study in 2003 determined that she was probably closer to 40,000 years old.
-Mungo Woman is thus the earliest known human to have been cremated.
 Mungo Man was also discovered by Bowler, on 26 February 1974.
 The remains were covered with red ochre, in what is the earliest known incidence of such a burial practice.
 Red ochre is commonly used in burials for ritualistic purposes.
-The site was dating using OSL dating, or luminescence dating.
-The site is dated to be 60 kya.
-If the fossils are actually from 60 kya, the fossils would be that of archaic Homo sapiens.